Modern and contemporary literature and culture; transnational education.

 In 2010, Sean was seconded to the University of Nottingham Malaysia Campus as Head of School for the new School of Modern Languages and Cultures.
 He was elected a University of Nottingham Dearing Fellow for 2011/12, during which he established, with Professor Christine Ennew, the Knowledge Without Borders Network, a 'think-tank' for issues around the internationalization of Higher Education.
 He filled a number of roles at UNMC, including Chair of the University of Nottingham Malaysia Campus Admissions, Recruitment and Marketing Committee, Project Leader for the University's migration to a new website, and membership of the Malaysia Campus Information Services Committee, and the Student Services Committee.
 In his role as Director of Summer School Programmes, he was responsible for the inaugural 2011 University of Nottingham Malaysia Campus Summer Schools, and was subsequently Executive Director.
 In 2014 he was Executive Producer for UNMC's first major drama production, the acclaimed Mikado, and led on the design of the UNMC Performing Arts Strategic Plan.

 Trained as a literary critic, specializing in modern and contemporary literature and theory, Sean's most recent research has been to reevaluate the relationship between Lawrence and T.S.
 Eliot.
 He was founding editor of the Continuum Contemporary Critical Perspectives series.
-In Malaysia, Sean has also been increasingly involved in projects related to postcolonialism and decolonization, often in relation to transnational education.
+In Malaysia, Sean was primarily involved in projects related to postcolonialism and decolonization, often in relation to transnational education.
 In May 2017 he contributed a policy paper to the IDEAS (Institute for Democracy and Economic Ideas, Malaysia) project, 'Autonomy and Accountability in Higher Education'.

 Sean directed the Universitas 21 'Global Citizenship' international conference at UNMC, in March 2014.
 He was the host and co-director (with Professor James Piscatori), of the UK's Arts and Humanities Research Council funded workshop, 'Conceptualizing the Umma', held in Kuala Lumpur, in December, 2014, and co-directed (with Claude Alvares) the 7th Multiversity Conference, 'Decolonization, Leadership and Knowledge Democracy in the 21st Century University', an event co-sponsored by the Malaysian Ministry of Education and the Malaysian Higher Education Leadership Academy (AKEPT), at the Nottingham Malaysia Campus.